You are here

 Georgia is a beautiful state, but it is also prone to a wide variety of natural disasters.
 According to the National Weather Service, weather-related events killed at least 180 people in Georgia and injured countless others from 1995-2012.

 Unfortunately, many Georgians don’t prepare themselves for emergencies until after a disaster strikes.
 Making a Ready kit with emergency supplies, including a NOAA weather radio, and creating a family communications plan can make all the difference in the event of a natural or man-made disaster.

-To highlight the importance of being prepared, the Georgia Emergency Management & Homeland Security Agency (GEMHSA) and Governor Nathan Deal are promoting National Preparedness Month through the Ready Georgia campaign.
+To highlight the importance of being prepared, the Georgia Emergency Management Agency/Homeland Security (GEMA/HS) and Governor Nathan Deal are promoting National Preparedness Month through the Ready Georgia campaign.
 National Preparedness Month was founded after 9/11 to increase awareness about being prepared across the country.

 The best way to start preparing is to do your research and create a Ready profile.
 This profile will take you through a quick, step-by-step process to help you find out what you need for a Ready kit and an emergency plan.